News in brief:

 £1,660 business class to Melbourne

-Finally, courtesy of Flyertalk, Vietnam Airlines is selling a VERY aggressive £1,660 business class return fare from Heathrow to Melbourne at the moment.
+Finally, Vietnam Airlines is selling a VERY aggressive £1,660 business class return fare from Heathrow to Melbourne at the moment.

 Vietnam Airlines is a serious business, if you were thinking otherwise.
 They are a member of the SkyTeam alliance.
 More importantly, they have eight new Boeing 787 Dreamliner aircraft either on order or in service.